- Patients & Visitors

 You or your designee are responsible for feeding, toileting, and watching over the service animal.
 Marshall is not responsible to watch over or otherwise care for the service animal.

 For the safety of your service animal, we will ask you for the name of a person to contact in case you are not able to communicate.
 Make sure to let the staff know about any of your arrangements to take care of the service animal if you cannot take care of the animal.
-We will also ask for a source of payment in case your service animal needs care or housing.
-Visiting or staying longer term in a healthcare facility likely increases the risk of the service animal acquiring an infection.
-Marshall is not responsible for costs related to an acquired infection.

 Are there locations where my service animal is not allowed?